 Sextortion and other blackmail

-There's little scarier than receiving a message telling you that your Mac has been hacked and then
+There's little scarier than receiving a message telling you that your Mac has been hacked

 In most cases, the hacker claims to have recorded video of you while you visited porn web sites and

 they threaten to destroy your life by sending copies of those pictures to all your friends, family and

 other contacts unless you bow to their demands.

 Hackers bank on you being too scared, embarrassed and confused to tell anyone what has happened that you will comply with their demands.